Document Management > File request links

 Copy the link

-Get the generated link and store it in Tallyfy.
+Grab the generated link and store it in Tallyfy.

-The experience is intentionally simple:
+The experience is simple on purpose:

 - They click your link and see a clean upload page

-- SharePoint asks for their first and last name (to identify uploads)
+- SharePoint asks for their first and last name

 - They select or drag files to upload

-- They see a confirmation when complete
+- They get a confirmation when done

 Automatic scanning - Microsoft Defender scans all uploads for malware.